-Under the Corporation's agreements to provide continuing disclosure with respect to prior Bonds issued under the General Resolution, during the past five years, the Corporation was on one occasion one day late in filing required Corporation annual financial information, on occasion has not timely linked to every applicable CUSIP number timely-filed Corporation annual financial information, and with respect to redemptions on two dates in November 2020 did not file call notices until February 2021, though such notices to redeemed Bond holders were timely sent to DTC prior to redemption.
+Under the Corporation's agreements to provide continuing disclosure with respect to prior Bonds issued under the General Resolution, during the past five years, the Corporation on occasion has not timely linked to every applicable CUSIP number timely-filed Corporation annual financial information, and with respect to redemptions on two dates in November 2020 did not file call notices until February 2021, though such notices to redeemed Bond holders were timely sent to DTC prior to redemption.
 In addition, in April 2018, the Corporation was informed by S&P Global Ratings ("S&P") of a downgrade of the short-term rating assigned by S&P to the certain Series of Bonds, which downgrade occurred in February 2018 as a result of the downgrade by S&P of the short-term issuer rating of the Liquidity Provider with respect to such Bonds.
 The Corporation failed to timely file notice of such downgrade after the occurrence thereof, but did make such filing promptly upon receiving notice of the downgrade from S&P. Also, the Corporation failed to timely file an annual statement setting forth the valuations of Mortgage Loans for purposes of the Resolution that was required to be filed in March 2019 under the Corporation's agreements to provide continuing disclosure with respect to certain prior Bonds issued under the General Resolution.
 The Corporation filed such statement in September 2019.

-Under certain of the Corporation's agreements to provide continuing disclosure with respect to bonds issued under other bond resolutions, during the past five years, the Corporation (i) did not file annual financial statements for up to eight mortgagors when due, and did not file a required notice of such failure, in 2015, 2016 and 2017 (all such financial statements subsequently were filed in 2017), and did not file annual financial statements for one mortgagor when due, and did not timely file a required notice of such failure, in 2019 (such financial statements and notice of such failure subsequently were filed in 2019), (ii) on five occasions was between one and five days late in filing required mortgagor annual financial statements or Corporation annual financial information, and (iii) on occasion has not timely linked to every applicable CUSIP number timely-filed mortgagor annual financial statements or Corporation annual financial information.
+Under certain of the Corporation's agreements to provide continuing disclosure with respect to bonds issued under other bond resolutions, during the past five years, the Corporation (i) did not file annual financial statements for up to eight mortgagors that had been due in 2015, 2016 and 2017 and did not timely file required notices of such failures (all such financial statements and notices of such failures subsequently were filed in 2017); did not file annual financial statements for one mortgagor when due, and did not timely file a required notice of such failure, in 2019 (such financial statements and notice of such failure subsequently were filed in 2019); and did not file annual financial statements and certain operating data for one mortgagor when due, and did not timely file a required notice of such failure, in 2021 (such financial statements and data and notice of such failure subsequently were filed in 2021), (ii) in October 2020 did not file required monthly reports for two series of bonds (such reports subsequently were filed in April 2021), (iii) on four occasions was between one and five days late in filing required mortgagor annual financial statements or Corporation annual financial information, and (iv) on occasion has not timely linked to every applicable CUSIP number timely-filed mortgagor annual financial statements or Corporation annual financial information.